 - If you were born outside of the U.S.A., you must provide proof of lawful presence in the United States at the time of application (U.S. Passport, Resident Alien Card, Permanent Resident Card, Immigrant Visa, Student Visa, Citizenship Certificate, Naturalization Certificate; or

 - If you were born abroad in the U.S. Military, you must provide a copy of your birth certificate at the time of application.

 Georgia residents who wish to get married in Georgia may obtain a marriage license in any Georgia County.
 Non-residents must obtain a marriage license in the County in which the marriage ceremony will occur.
 Both parties must be present to obtain a marriage license.
 Please bring State issued identifications or a passport to obtain to the marriage license.
 In the event of being previously married, please bring your most recent divorce decree or a death certificate if a widow.

 Please complete the marry license application which can be:

 Please complete, print, and bring in the completed marriage application form.

 To request a certified copy of a birth or death certificate, please come to the Court to request the vital record.
 State issued identification is required to obtain the vital record.

 Funeral homes and crematories must email your request to email@example.com.
 There is a 2-hour window for your request to be completed.
 The Court will notify you when your request is completed.

-The 1013 form is used to initiate the process of involuntarily transporting an individual to an emergency receiving facility for a mental health evaluation.
-The intended use of the 1013form is for individuals who:
+The Form for Lay Affidavit for Mental Health Pick-Up Order (Form) is used to initiate the process of involuntarily transporting an individual to an emergency receiving facility for a mental health evaluation.
+The intended use of the Form is for individuals who:

 - Are in imminent danger to self/others, evidenced by recent overt acts or expressed threats of violence or self-harm, or who are,